-Department officials indicated while some work on implementing corrective action has been taken, it was hampered by other competing priorities during Fiscal Year 2020 and the difficulties encountered in locating historical records.
+Department officials indicated while some work on implementing corrective action has been taken, it was hampered by other competing priorities.

 Failure to determine the impact of prior period errors and perform a "true up" of actual prizes paid to estimated prizes paid hinders the overall reliability of financial reporting and represents noncompliance with the specialty ticket provisions of the Law.
-(Finding Code No. 2020-003, 2019-004, 2018-004, 2017-003)
+(Finding Code No. 2021-003, 2020-003, 2019-004, 2018-004, 2017-003)